aheirich/AMI2/doc/toplevel.md

 A worker processes a telemetry frame by feeding the data to a Computation Graph which is a series of transformations.
 The computation graph is defined by the Graph Manager according to requests from clients.
 It is implemented as a python program that is assembled and optimized by the Graph Manager.
-The result of a worker computation is stored in the Global Redis.

-The Feature Store provides access to worker computations in the Global Redis.
-It uses the Redis publish/subscribe protocol.
-It supports buffering over time for strip chart recording.
+Computational results are written to the global store.

 Clients may be GUIs, devices, or file proxies.
-Clients requests computations from the Graph Manager and subscribe to result channels from the Feature Store.
+Clients requests computations from the Graph Manager and subscribe to result channels from the global store.